 The Great Outdoors:

-•Domestic animals: Between the three dogs who run around at night chasing forest creatures, the early rising chickens and communicative goats, it is likely that there will be some animal noises occurring at unpredictable moments during the night and day.
+•Domestic animals: Between the three dogs who run around at night chasing forest creatures, springtime frog concerts, and the early-rising chickens, it is likely that there will be some animal noises occurring at unpredictable moments during the night and day.

 Besides your own cozy cabin, you'll have access to the shared outdoor kitchen, bath-house, and sauna, as well as gardens and lots of forest!
-There is a steep loop trail through our property and plenty of forestry roads to stroll and woods to explore.
+There is a steep loop trail through our property, a short, flat-ish trail cleared along the ridge, a swimming hole near the bridge, and plenty of forestry roads to stroll and woods to explore.

 Interaction with Guests